Cheap Turtle Tank Setup (Under $200!)

 Here’s the bad news:

-If you want a nice-looking tank, it's going to cost you.
+If you want a nice-looking tank, it’s going to cost you.
 Most glass tanks start out a few hundred dollars.
+If you really want a glass tank, you should see my list of the cheapest turtle tanks.

 If your turtle is a semi-aquatic species like a painted or slider, it’s going to need a lot of space to swim.
 The general rule here is 10 gallons of water per inch of carapace shell.